caltechlibrary/dataset/dataset-v2-next.md

 3. elimination of unused "features"

-With the introduction of Go 1.18 some of this can be achieved through a better organization of code, some by applying lessons learned of the last several years and some by reorganizing the underlying persistenent structure of the collections themselves (e.g. simply of augment the JSON documents about the collections, use alternative means of storing JSON documents like a SQL database supporting JSON columns).
+With the introduction of Go 1.18 some of this can be achieved through a better organization of code, some by applying lessons learned over the last several years and some by reorganizing the underlying persistenent structure of the collections themselves (e.g. take advantage of SQL storage options as well as the tried and true pairtree model)

 Proposed updates
 ----------------